Step 3. Configure connection properties

 -

-Go to Applications > Applications, and then select the OAuth 2.0 client you created earlier.
+Go to Applications > Applications, and then select your OAuth 2.0 client.

 For example, sdkPublicClient.